aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-blank-cells-in-the-list/_index.md

 type: docs
 url: /autofilter/match-all-blank/
 aliases: [/match-all-blank-cells-in-the-list/]
-keywords: "Aspose.Cells, match blank cells, auto filter, REST API, Excel, cloud"
+keywords: "Aspose.Cells, blank cells, AutoFilter, REST API, Excel"
 description: "Learn how to use Aspose.Cells Cloud REST API to filter and match all blank cells in an Excel worksheet.
 Includes endpoint, parameters, authentication steps, cURL example, and SDK snippets for C#, Java, Python, and more."
 weight: 100
 ---

-This REST API matches all **blank cells** in the filter list on an Excel worksheet.
+This REST API matches all **blank cells** in the filter list on an Excel worksheet. **Prerequisite:** You must provide a valid JWT bearer token and ensure the workbook is stored in your Aspose Cloud storage.

 ## REST API